-We did not grant any stock options to any of our executive officers during the period from our inception to our most recent fiscal years ended May 31, 2004 and 2003.
-We have also not granted any stock options to any of our executive officers since May 31, 2004.
+We did not grant any stock options to any of our executive officers during the period from our inception to our most recent fiscal year ended May 31, 2003.
+We have also not granted any stock options to any of our executive officers since May 31, 2003.